Mambouna/pgturbo/doc/stickers.rst

 --------------

 Free stickers are primarily intended for learners.
-However, if a pull request you make to Pygame Zero or a translation is accepted, we would be very happy to give you a free laptop sticker if the opportunity arises.
+However, if a pull request you make to Pygame Turbo or a translation is accepted, we would be very happy to give you a free laptop sticker if the opportunity arises.

 Please request a sticker in your Pull Request comments (or make yourself known